landinfotech/mycivitas/docs/src/developer/documentation/index.md

 # Documentation

 In this section of the documentation, we explain how to work with the documentation.
 The content is organised as follows:

 * **[Overview:](./overview.md)** Here we outline the documentation system and the standard workflows needed.
-* **[Context help:](./context-help.md)** Here we outline the procedure for adding context help into the application and linking it to this documentation tree.